cloudFPGA/cFp_HelloThemisto/README.md

   Current active role: msg-ring-app
 ```

-### Step-6: Generate partial bitstream for the 1st role
+### Step-6: Generate a partial bitstream for the 1st role

-Generate a partial bitstream for the role `msg-ring-app`with the command:
+Generate a partial bitstream for the role `msg-ring-app` with the command:

 ```
     $ ./sra build pr